turbot/steampipe-plugin-wiz/docs/tables/wiz_cloud_configuration_finding.md

 A finding is generated when a configuration check, cloud configuration rule is applies to a specific cloud resource type.

 **Note**: The table can limit a large dataset based on the number of rules and the number of cloud accounts where the rule is applied to; which can increase the query execution time.
-It is recommended that use the available filters to point out the specific set of data required.
-This table supports the below optional qualifiers that can be used:
+It is recommended that queries to this table should include (usually in the `where` clause) at least one of these columns:

+- `analyzed_at`
 - `result`
+- `rule_id`
 - `severity`
 - `status`